Sebring/redox_sebring/readme.md

-# The default keymap for Redox
+# Programmers keymap for Redox based on Colemak mod-dh